-Silver is the new Gamestop: Price boosted by online movement
+Silver is the new GameStop: Price boosted by online movement

 LONDON (AP) — The price of silver is rallying as the online trading movement fuelling the rise of unloved shares like GameStop took a shine to the precious metal.

-Silver futures jumped more than 10% on Monday, after briefly rising above $30 an ounce early trading, following strong gains over the weekend.
+Silver futures jumped almost 12% on Monday to over $30 per ounce - an eight-year high - following strong gains over the weekend.

 Now silver has become the latest example of the influence wielded by followers of WallStreetBets targeting inequality in the global financial system.